 After World War I, the Washington Naval Treaty limited the size of cruisers.
 In accordance with the treaty, Navy cruisers could not weigh more than 10,000 tons.
 They also could not have guns greater than eight-inch calibers.

 When World War II began, treaty limitations were suspended, and the U.S. once again began deploying cruisers.
 These new cruisers served various roles, including escorting convoys, protecting aircraft carriers, gunfire support, and defensive screening.
 World War II saw a major change in warfare, with more aircraft and faster cruisers to outrun guns.

 After the war, the navy modernized cruisers with new weaponry more appropriate for defending against aircraft.
 Updated cruisers provided gunfire support during the Korean War.

-During years of Cold War tension between the U.S. and Soviet Union, cruisers played a vital role.
+During years of Cold War tension between the U.S. and the Soviet Union, cruisers played a vital role.
 One example of the importance of Cold War cruisers was their use to blockade during the Cuban Missile Crisis.